 Covid-19 introduced a way of working and communicating that most of us never had before, with meetings over Zoom or Microsoft Teams and companies having to restructure some of their business practices to make it succeed.
 It has also led to a clear desire to work while travelling and partake in longer holidays.
-Some parents opting to continue homeschooling, making it accessible than ever before.
-Forbes.com has suggested that it may be sometime before the travel industry can return to any kind of normal but it appears we all want it.
+Some parents are opting to continue homeschooling, making it accessible than ever before.
+Forbes.com has suggested that it may be sometime before the travel industry can return to any normal, but it appears we all want it.

 2. Campervan Road Trips

 Campervan or motorhome road trips are nothing new but due to travel restrictions.
-People are obviously anxious about the future and advised to stay at home; this lead to an increase in campervan sales, conversions and motorhome hire in the later part of 2020 with avid travellers wanting to get out on the road and explore in the safety of their own mini house on wheels.
+People are anxious about the future and advised to stay at home; this lead to an increase in campervan sales, conversions and motorhome hire in the later part of 2020, with avid travellers wanting to get out on the road and explore in the safety of their own mini house on wheels.
 I don’t see this trend ending anytime soon, as you only need to look on YouTube to see the thousands of DIY conversions.

 Right now, even with a vaccine rollout, Covid-19 isn’t in a rush to disappear.
 There are still likely to be outbreaks and travel bans for many months to come, with more talk of travel bubbles (also known as air bridges) for longer than that.

-The biggest concern with travel is the spread of infection, with consumers saying that they would feel more confident travelling if technology played a part with travellers wanting to be able to do as much as possible on their phones from payments to boarding to having instant access to the local area or government guideline changes.
+The biggest concern with travel is the spread of infection, with consumers saying that they would feel more confident travelling if technology played a part with travellers wanting to be able to do as much as possible on their phones, from payments to boarding to having instant access to the local area or government guideline changes.

 4. Large Holiday Rentals

-For most of us, we have spent much of the last 12 months with limited or no face to face contact with our families.
+For most of us, we have spent much of the last 12 months with little or no face to face contact with our families.
 So, it’s hardly surprising that some of us will be searching for that all-important AirBnb or seaside villa to spend some well deserved time with our families when restrictions are eased.
 Where you will be able to hide out and escape the stress and worries of recovering from a pandemic.
-With UK staycations being big business right now, you don’t even have to travel very far from your own doorstep to enjoy a little peace.
+With UK staycations being big business right now, you don’t even have to travel very far from your doorstep to enjoy a little peace.